TechupBusiness/simple-docker-multi-project/README.md

 ### How can I add my files to the webserver or other services?
 Maybe you are used to FTP, to transfer files.
 I would suggest to use SFTP (the ssh file transfer) - not to confuse with FTPS (FTP via SSL) instead.
 Or if possible, use git, wget, composer etc. on the command line to download the files you need.
 In case you really need it, you could add a custom-service with an FTP, linked to your data.
-Please see chapter `Creating your own services`.
+Please see chapter [Custom services and service modifications](#custom-services-and-service-modifications).

 ### Browser says: Connection is not secure
 If this does not disappear automatically, it means that it could not sucessfully acquire a Let's encrypt SSL certificate.